TekMonksGitHub/monkshu/README.md

 Monkshu is 100% compliant with [JAMStack](https://jamstack.org) standards for modern web development.

+##Monkshu's JAMStack
+Javascript - Monkshu frontend is simple ES6 JS modules Api - Monkshu Backend is a feature rich and easy to use API framework Markup - Monkshu uses WebComponents and Mustache templates for easy HTML Markup.

 The plan is to produce a full Enterprise Application Sever based on Node.js, HTML5, Javascript, Android and iOS apps.

 Single unified codebase, with minimum external dependencies - currently the only real major dependency is Mustache for HTML5 templating.